 - Appearing to not listen when spoken to

 - Quickly losing focus on tasks after starting them

-- Problems with time management and organization
+- Having challenges with time management and organization

-Hyperactive type symptoms can include:
+Hyperactive type symptoms in the workplace can look like:

 - Excessive fidgeting or inability to stay seated